laurencelundblade/QCBOR/README.md

   of memory usage making it good for embedded implementations that have to run in small fixed memory.

-**Supports all of RFC 7049 except strict mode and map sorting** – With some size limits, all data types and formats specified are supported.
+**Supports most of RFC 8949** – With some size limits, all data types and formats in the specification are supported.
+Map sorting is main CBOR feature that is not supported.
 The same decoding API supports both definite and indefinite-length map and array decoding.
-Decoding indefinite length strings is supported but requires a string allocator (see documentation).
+Decoding indefinite length strings is supported but requires a string allocator be set up.
+Encoding of indefinite length strings is planned, but not yet supported.

 **Extensible and general** – Provides a way to handle data types that are not directly supported.